 The practice displayed its opening hours on the door to the practice, in the premises and in the practice information leaflet.
-Opening hours were Monday to Friday from 9.00am to 1.00pm and 2.00pm to 5.30pm.
-The practice was closed at weekends.
+Opening hours were Monday to Thursday from 8.45am until 1.00pm and 2.00pm until 5.00pm; Friday 08.45am -1.00pm only.
+The practice is closed at weekends.

 Staff told us patients were seen as soon as possible for urgent care during practice opening hours and this was normally within 24 hours.
 Appointments were available each day to accommodate this.
 CQC comment cards reflected patients felt they had good access to routine and urgent dental care.
-There were clear instructions in the practice and via the practice's answer machine for patients requiring urgent dental care when the practice was closed.
+There were clear instructions in the practice and via the practice answer machine for patients requiring urgent dental care when the practice was closed.
 The out of hour's number was also clearly displayed on the practice door.

 The practice supported patients to attend their forthcoming appointment by having a reminder system in place.
-This included telephoning patients as a reminder.
+This included telephoning patients and sending text message reminders.
 Patients we spoke with told us this was very helpful.